Qumulo/docs/qq-cli-command-guide/modify/modify_object_backed_cluster_membership.md

     provide None in place of the fault domain ids <ip-1>,None <ip-2>,None

     <ip-3>,None...The fault domain of an existing node cannot be changed.
+To be used
+    for

+    cloud object-backed clusters.

     '
   name: --node-ips-and-fault-domains
+  required: false
+- alternate: []
+  help: 'The node uuids and fault domains of the new and existing nodes expected to
+    remain in

+    the cluster after the modification.
+Parsed as comma delimited tuples <uuid-1>,<fault

+    domain-1> <uuid-2>,<fault domain-2>...To specify a non-fault domain aware cluster,

+    provide None in place of the fault domain ids <uuid-1>,None <uuid-2>,None

+    <uuid-3>,None...The fault domain of an existing node cannot be changed.
+To be
+    used

+    for on prem object-backed clusters.

+    '
+  name: --node-uuids-and-fault-domains
   required: false
 - alternate: []
   help: Begin the cluster modification operation without asking for confirmation.